Installing Git on Linux, Mac or Windows

 To check your Git version type

 git --version and press enter in your terminal.
-This shows you your Git version as an output.
+This displays the Git version as an output.

 How to clone a repository in Git?